The problem: Your eyes always seem to feel itchy and dry.

 Most likely cause: You're dehydrated or not getting enough activity during the day.

 What to do: Drink more fluids and get up from your desk at least once an hour to stretch your muscles.
-Also, be sure to wear footwear that offers adequate support, so you can avoid
+Also, be sure to wear footwear that offers adequate support, so you can avoid any muscle strain.

 Least likely cause: Muscles spasms can be a sign of a blocked artery.